hbjornoy/twitter-sentiment-analysis/README.md

-### Project Text Sentiment Classification DESCRIPTION
+## Project Text Sentiment Classification

 The task of this project is to predict if a tweet message used to contain a positive :) or negative :( smiley, by considering only the remaining text!